 - Predictive portraits are more comprehensive and include the three tabs of information as shown above: Personality, Household, and Weather.

 - PMIs are a score from 1-5 representing how well a lead matches the profile of an ideal opportunity for your company's vertical.
-PMIs are a great tool for matching the right sales rep to the right lead, and you can learn more here.
-(Coming soon!)
+PMIs are a great tool for matching the right sales rep to the right lead.

 When you calculate a predictive portrait for any lead, both data points are shown in the right-hand column of your Com Portal.